 - Pabst Mansion tour, Thursday 21 June at 13:30, $8 per person

 Featuring 37 rooms, 12 baths, and 14 fireplaces, sea captain and beer baron Captain Frederick Pabst’s beautiful home was built in the early 1890s in the Flemish Renaissance style on Milwaukee’s historic Grand Avenue and contains elegant furnishings and interior decorations from around the world.

 Run by Dawn Scher Thomae, the Curator of Anthropology at the Milwaukee Public Museum, this engaging, up-close and personal program will focus on material culture and how museums handle and interpret objects.
 The collection in the Milwaukee Public Museum’s Anthropology department consists of over 400,000 archaeological items from around the world and ethnographic material from the indigenous Americas, Africa, and the Pacific.
-Ticket price includes a museum admission pass for the conference weekend.
+Ticket price includes free admission to the museum all day Thursday.

 - Downtown Milwaukee walking tour (through Historic Milwaukee), Thursday 21 June at 19:00, $10 per person

 The tour offers highlights of Milwaukee’s history and architecture downtown.
 Attendees will learn about Milwaukee’s early founders while viewing iconic buildings including the Mackie Building, Gimbles, the new Northwestern Mutual, the Milwaukee Art Museum, and many more along Wisconsin Avenue.

 - Turner Hall tour, Friday 22 June at 16:00, free (but tickets must be reserved)